-EBITDA is not a measurement of financial performance or liquidity under GAAP and should not be considered as an alternative to net income or any other indicator of operating performance or as an alternative to cash flow from operating activities or any other measure of liquidity derived in accordance with GAAP.
-Because EBITDA is calculated before recurring cash charges including interest expense and taxes, and is not adjusted for capital expenditures or other recurring cash requirements of the business, it should not be considered as a measure of discretionary cash available to invest in the growth of the business.
-There are a number of material limitations to the use of EBITDA as an analytical tool, including the following:
+Adjusted EBITDA is not a measurement of financial performance under GAAP and should not be considered as an alternative to net income as an indicator of operating performance or as an alternative to cash flow from operating activities or as a measure of liquidity or any other measure of performance derived in accordance with GAAP.
+Because Adjusted EBITDA is calculated before recurring cash charges including interest expense, taxes and asbestos related liability and litigation costs, and is not adjusted for capital expenditures or other recurring cash requirements of the business, it should not be considered as a measure of discretionary cash available to invest in the growth of the business.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Performance Measures" for a discussion of other material limitations to the use of Adjusted EBITDA as an analytical tool.
+We compensate for these limitations by relying primarily on our GAAP results and by using Adjusted EBITDA only supplementally.
+We believe that consideration of Adjusted EBITDA, together with a careful review of our results reported under GAAP, including net income, is the most informed method of analyzing our company.